anshpatel1677/Todo-Manager/README.md

 React + Vite
 This project is a React application powered by Vite, designed for a fast and modern development experience.
 It includes features like Hot Module Replacement (HMR), ESLint integration, and Tailwind CSS for styling.

-🚀 Demo
+#🚀 Demo
-Experience the live version of the application here: Todo Manager
+ You can access the live application here: [Todo Manager](https://todo-manager-rc4l.onrender.com).

 ✨ Key Features
 React with Vite: Combines the best of React and Vite for a blazing-fast development environment.